bereavement

 Alani Hicks-Bartlett

-Alani Rosa Hicks-Bartlett is a writer and translator who lives on the East Coast, where she finds herself increasingly in a nudiustertian mode.
-Her recent work has appeared in Cagibi, The Antonym, The Stillwater Review, IthacaLit, Broad River Review, La Piccioletta Barca, The Fourth River, and Mantis: A Journal of Poetry, Criticism, and Translation, among others.
-She is currently working a collection of villanelles as well as a series of translations from French, Portuguese, and Italian, and a full-length translation of a Medieval French romance. @alanirosa (instagram and twitter) Alani hicks-Bartlett on Facebook.
+Alani Rosa Hicks-Bartlett is a writer and translator from the Chicagoland area who now enjoys the Autumn foliage of the East Coast, where she finds herself increasingly in a nudiustertian mode.
+Her recent work has appeared in The Stillwater Review, IthacaLit, Cagibi, carte blanche, Broad River Review, La Piccioletta Barca, The Fourth River, and Mantis: A Journal of Poetry, Criticism, and Translation, among others.
+She is currently working a collection of villanelles as well as a series of translations from Medieval French, Portuguese, and Italian literature.

 Back to Issue